Vet Tech Schools in New Mexico

 Vet Tech Registration in New Mexico

-As mentioned in the introduction, vet techs in NM are required to get registered with the New Mexico Board of Veterinary Medicine.
+As mentioned in the introduction, vet techs in NM are required to register with the New Mexico Board of Veterinary Medicine.
 To qualify to become a registered vet tech (RVT) in NM, candidates must:

 • Submit a notarized application with a passport-style photo, a copy of a diploma from an AVMA-accredited school